 British-born actor George Zucco became PRC’s in-house mad scientist.
 Zucco had appeared in supporting parts in a number of the better budgeted Universal monster movies but was snapped up by PRC for the likes of The Mad Monster (1942), The Black Raven (1943), Dead Men Walk (1943) and Fog Island (1945).
 Here Zucco was put through his paces once again, this time as a mad archaeologist as opposed to scientist.

 The plot is an essentially a rehash of PRC’s earlier The Devil Bat (1940), one of their biggest horror successes, which had Bela Lugosi as a mad scientist who creates an aftershave that he gives to his enemies as a target for his trained killer bats to hone in on and kill.
-Here in what is fairly much the same plot we have George Zucco as an archaeologist who has trained a Quetzalcoatl bird to hone in and kill his enemies after he gives them one of its feathers.
+Here we have fairly much the same plot with George Zucco as an archaeologist who has trained a Quetzalcoatl bird to hone in and kill his enemies after he gives them one of its feathers.

 The Flying Serpent is one of the slightly better made PRC films – even so, it looks cheap.
 The supposed New Mexico locations never go beyond the good old reliable Hollywood location of Bronson Canyon, albeit with the addition of two matte shots of a pueblo in the background that are repeated a number of times throughout.
 Sam Newfield’s directorial set-ups are dull and visually unexciting.
 The Quetzalcoatl bird looks wobbly on its wires.
 The film’s only real virtue is George Zucco acting his head off in the lead.